-Business activity in France, the euro zone's second-biggest economy, shrank at the fastest rate in four months while in Germany, the largest, the pace of growth slowed.
+Activity in France, the bloc's second-biggest economy, shrank at the fastest rate in four months and even in Germany, the backbone of the common currency area, the pace of growth eased.

-Markit's Composite final June Purchasing Managers' Index (PMI) for the euro zone, based on surveys of thousands of companies across the region and a good indicator of growth, was in line with a preliminary reading of 52.8, down from May's 53.5.
+Markit's Composite Purchasing Managers' Index (PMI), based on surveys of thousands of companies across the region and seen as a good indicator of growth, was in line with a preliminary reading of 52.8, down from May's 53.5.

-The PMI for the euro zone's dominant service industry fell to 52.8 from 53.2, also in line with an earlier flash reading and above the 50 mark that separates growth from contraction.
+The headline PMI for the euro zone's service industry fell to 52.8 from 53.2, also in line with an earlier flash reading and above the 50 mark that signifies growth.

 “At first glance, June's PMI survey results make grim reading and raise worries that the euro area's recovery is already fading,” said Chris Williamson, chief economist at Markit.

 “Dig a little deeper, however, and there are grounds for optimism.
 With new orders rising at the fastest rate for three years, the pace of economic growth should also pick up again as we move into the second half of the year.”